bdaha/FinalProjectWGD/README.md

 # FinalProjectWGD
 Web Game Development final project

-I am attempting to create a simple shooter game.
+I am attempting to create a simple text adventure game.
+I plan to add some regular game as well, if I have time and knowledge.